 The University prohibits firearms on University property at all times.
 This prohibition includes firearms and explosive devices of any type (including ammunition, smoke bombs, stink bombs and firecrackers).
-BB guns, pellet guns, bows and arrows, sling shots, paintball guns, martial arts equipment (such as nun chucks) are also prohibited.
+This policy also prohibits items that launch projectiles including but not limited to BB guns, airsoft pistols, pellet guns, bows and arrows, sling shots, and paintball guns.
+Martial arts equipment (such as nun chucks) are also prohibited.
+The University may deem other items to be unsafe and in violation of this policy.
 Additionally, possession of knives with blades over 4 inches long or switch blade knives of any type, are prohibited with an exception made for knives issued through ROTC to student cadets.
+Bows and arrows used for University-sanctioned archery competitions/ club sports are an exception to this policy.
 Possession or use of weapons may result in disciplinary and legal proceedings by the university and the local police.
 Please contact the Department of Public Safety via the LiveSafe application or at (865) 548-9067 if you have questions about this policy or if you know of weapons being kept in an unauthorized manner or location on campus.